SakerElias/LLM_Classification_Finetuning/README.md

 **step3 (kaggle version)** is an adapted version of step 3 to Kaggle's environment and restrictions for submission (no internet rule typically)

 **step4.ipynb**
-In this notebook we perform a deeper Error and Bias Analysis of 3 of our models from step 3 (Lexical (Isotonic), Embeddings (Isotonic), and Ensemble (Weighted + Temperature Scaling))
+In this notebook we perform a deeper Error and Bias Analysis of three of our models from step 3 (Lexical (Isotonic), Embeddings (Isotonic), and Ensemble (Weighted + Temperature Scaling))